-When the offline auto tuning is used in vertical lift application, e.g. a lifter, it may drop due to insufficient torque.
+!
+When the offline auto tuning is used for an elevating machine, e.g. a lifter, it may drop due to insufficient torque.

 <Setting the motor constant as desired>

 To set the motor constant without using the offline auto tuning data